PiggyVevo/ExampleRocketLeagueBot/README.md

 7. Or if you dont feel like installing some of the stuff listed, just do `pip install -r requirements.txt` and it should install everything for you(other than anaconda, git, and pytorch), make sure to install it in the directory where your bot stuff are!!!
 8. Install rocketsimvis by cloning it: https://github.com/ZealanL/RocketSimVis
 9. Install keyboard via `pip install keyboard`.
-10. Clone this entire repository
+10. Clone this entire repository via `git clone https://github.com/PiggyVevo/ExampleRocketLeagueBot.git`
 11. Open up the `example.py` file in this github to get started, you can just run example.py in the terminal, make sure to navigate to where your example.py file is in terminal after cloning it via the `cd` command.

 # Tips\Extra facts